Students visit Torkham border

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LANDIKOTAL: To mark the Minorities’ National Day, a group of Christian students from Peshawar visited Landikotal and Pak-Afghan border on Saturday.
+LANDIKOTAL: A group of Christian students from Peshawar visited Landikotal and the Pak-Afghan border on Saturday.

 They reached Landikotal where they were warmly welcomed.
 The group of around 40 Christians later drove to the last checkpoint, Michini checkpost, where they were received by commandant Khyber Rifles Colonel Farrukh Humayun.
 Other civil and military officials were also present on the occasion.